The decline of newspapers: nothing to do with journalism again

 That’s not what I heard.
 You?

-4 thoughts on “The decline of newspapers: nothing to do with journalism again
+4 responses to “The decline of newspapers: nothing to do with journalism again”

 Does this mean that older people, those who learnt the web rather than grew up with it, trust newspapers and younger don’t?
 I agree with you about the blanket Moral Failure argument looking a little McCain today, but studying very closely the patterns of online consumption now taking place I do worry about trust levels.
 Not so much an issue for the journalists, as for the readers.
 Could you explain your thesis a little more?